IS GOD CALLING YOU TO A VOCATION IN

 mystery of the Incarnation, lead us to eternal life.

 Teach us to abandon ourselves, as she did, to Your Most Perfect and Holy

 Will for our lives, always saying, Yes..Here I am Lord.

 Join to us, Father, Others of one heart and spirit called to follow the

 Franciscan Vocation to rebuild Your Church on earth.

 Debra Powell, Formation Director

 Our Lady of the Pearl

-Others, not living in our area, who are interested in becoming a Secular Franciscan, in the United States, call 1-800-FRANCIS for information or send an e-mail inquiry (click here).
+Others, not living in our area, who are interested in becoming a Secular Franciscan, in the United States, call 1-800-FRANCIS for information or send an e-mail inquiry through our Contact page (click here).